 The 30-Second Uphill Surges

-Mindy Solkin, founder of The Running Center, adds that running provides muscular strength and endurance on different courses.
+Mindy Solkin, founder of The Running Center, notes that different terrains target different muscles:

-Trail running is for abductors and adductors while flat ground running builds fast-twitch muscle fibers.
+- Trail running works abductors and adductors, and flat running enhances fast-twitch muscle fibers.

 More Tips To Ensure Muscle Growth